 1. Dependence on Massive Quality Data Sets

 AI needs vast and accurate data to produce useful results.
 Without strong input, the system can make poor choices or show bias.
 This issue grows in areas like healthcare, where errors can harm people.
-A report found that 85% of AI projects fail due to poor data quality or lack of sufficient data, highlighting how critical reliable datasets are for AI success.
+A report found that 85% of AI projects fail due to poor data quality or a lack of sufficient data, highlighting how critical reliable datasets are for AI success.

 2. High Resource Costs: Energy, Time, and Data

 Modern AI models need powerful computers, lots of data, and long hours to work at their best.
 These demands lead to high energy usage and a large carbon footprint.
 Startups and smaller teams frequently find it difficult to meet these demands.
-Because of this, developing AI is more expensive and difficult, which is a major limitation to AI’s broad adoption and innovation in smaller businesses.

-3. Explainability and the “Black Box” Problem
+3. Explainability and Interpretability Problem

 As a matter of fact, a study found that explainable AI models led to a five-fold decrease in the median error rate of human decisions in real-world tasks compared to black-box models.
 This highlights the importance of transparency in AI systems.